NASA-Planetary-Science/AmesCAP/docs/source/autoapi/MarsFiles/index.rst

    Function to update dimensions.
    Args:
-       tup: dimensions as tuples, e.g. ('pfull','nlat','nlon')
-       idx      :  index:  axis of dimensions to update (e.g. ix=1  for 'nlat')
-       new_name:    new dimension's name (e.g. 'latitude')
+       tup      : the dimensions as tuples e.g. ('pfull', 'nlat', 'nlon') idx      : index indicating axis with the dimensions to update (e.g. idx = 1  for 'nlat') new_name : new dimension name (e.g. 'latitude')

 .. py:function:: ls2sol_1year(Ls_deg, offset=True, round10=True)

    Returns a sol number from the solar longitude.
    Args:
-       Ls_deg: solar longitude in degree
+       Ls_deg  : solar longitude in degrees
-       offset : if True, make year starts at Ls 0 round10 : if True, round to the nearest 10 sols
+       offset  : if True, force year to start at Ls 0 round10 : if True, round to the nearest 10 sols
    Returns:
-       Ds :sol number
+       Ds: sol number
    ***NOTE***
-   For the moment this is consistent with Ls 0->359.99, not for monotically increasing Ls
+   For the moment, this is consistent with Ls 0 -> 359.99, but not for monotically increasing Ls.